code-dot-org/code-dot-org/pegasus/sites.v3/hourofcode.com/public/resources/how-to-events.md

 # Hour of Code event guide

-Host an Hour of Code event during Computer Science Education Week (Dec 7-13) to celebrate computer science and inspire more students to try it.
+Host an Hour of Code event during Computer Science Education Week (<%= campaign_date('short') %>) to celebrate computer science and inspire more students to try it.
 Anyone, anywhere can organize an Hour of Code event.

 ## 1) Prepare for your event
 - Determine a venue, date and time